CONTROLLED ACTIVE BENDING STRUCTURES

 D’ Arcy Thompson

-In this framework, this 5-days course focuses on the creation of controllable, dynamic, active-bending timber sctructures, using loads as the actuators.
+In this framework, this 5-days course focuses on the creation of controllable, dynamic, active-bending timber structures, using loads as the actuators.
 The participants experimented with linear wooden elements (laths), where the milled geometry between them defines the overall deformation of the system.
 The course combines digital simulations of form finding (Kangaroo) and structural analysis (Karamba) with physical prototypes, fabricated by robotic milling.
-The final outcome is a 1:1 grid-shell structure which has been fabricated flat and has been self-assembled into a doubly curved surface due to the applied loads.
+The final outcome is a 1:1 gridshell structure which has been fabricated flat and has been self-organized into a doubly curved surface due to the applied loads.

 Adrian Herk, Afshin Koupaei, Aleksandra Belitskaja, Alex Ahmad, Alexandra Moisi, Andrej Strieženec, Anna Tuzova, Ben James, Charlotte Krause, David Rüßkamp, Jan Kováříček, Jelinek Johanna, Jonghoon Kim, Julian Heinen, Kaspar Ehrhardt, Leonie Eitzenberger, Ludmila Janigova, Madeleine Malle, Michael Tingen, Minho Hong, Polina Korochkova, Rudolf Neumerkel, Sadi Özdemir, Shaun Mccallum, Toms Kampars, Zarina Belousova.